LDSSA/LDSA-setup/ldssa.md

 At this point they are available in the [batch6-students](https://github.com/LDSSA/batch6-students) repository.
-A new Learning Unit is released every Monday, and its solutions are then released the next Monday.
+A new Learning Unit is released every Monday.

 The steps you followed during the initial setup are exactly what you are going to be doing for each new Learning Unit.